davethomasthewendysguy/MTV-Remote-Control/README.md

 v0.9 - Fixed some song IDs, added some new songs (591 total).

+v0.91 - \
+	- 634 songs \
-v0.91 - 634 songs.
-Reworked CSS to use Bootstrap.
-New stats screen added using localStorage.
+	- Reworked CSS to use Bootstrap \
+	- New stats screen added using localStorage